 I will share the plan we choose and costs but first there are a few things you should know.

 We are most certainly not experts on the subject.
-We did however consult an expert, Kyle of RVer Health Insurance and if you are a part time or full time RV traveler, we encourage you to do the same.
+We did however consult an expert, Kyle of RVer Insurance Exchange and if you are a part time or full time RV traveler, we encourage you to do the same.

 Why?
 Because not all plans are created equal and it’s important to understand what’s covered and where it’s covered.
 Kyle is a fellow RV traveler so he understands our challenges, needs and knows how to maximize benefits and minimize costs.

 “I am not your typical insurance agent.
 I don’t believe you need to insure every single aspect of your life.
 Over-insuring is a result of a society over-exposed to fear-based marketing and consumerism.”

 We wanted to get enrolled before the cutoff date (December 15th) and considering this is our first time in a very long time to have insurance we wanted to make sure we were choosing the right plan.

 We’re healthy young adults that rarely need medical care, we have residency in Texas and make a modest income as small business entrepreneurs.
 We don’t need a plan that offers copay doctor visits or drug discounts so there’s no reason for us to pay extra for those options.
 Peace of mind is what we’re looking for.
 We want to know we will be taken care of if we have a crazy wreck, get cancer or fall off a cliff while hiking.

 This led us to a very affordable high deductible HMO plan and a fair warning from Kyle as he does not recommend HMO plans because they are risky for travelers traveling outside of their home state.

 “I do not generally recommend HMO plans because they will not cover you outside of Texas unless you have a medical emergency.”

 A PPO (like the BCBS PPO 006 or 005) plan will be better for nationwide coverage of both emergency and non-emergency coverage.”